web2project/web2project.github.io/_docs/module-building.md

 ---
 layout: page
-title: Module Building Guide, Before 3.0
+title: Module Building Guide, Pre-3.0
 ---

 **Notice:** This is no longer the latest information available.
 Please check out the [Module Building Guide](/docs/module-building-guide.html) for up to date information.